Samsung/Tizen.NET/README.md

 **- Tizen .NET Workload**
   * [Installing Tizen .NET Workload using Visual Studio / Visual Studio Code / CLI](https://github.com/Samsung/Tizen.NET/wiki/Installing-Tizen-.NET-Workload).
-  > This is an early preview of Tizen in .NET 6 not for production use.
-Expect breaking changes as this is still in development for .NET 6.

 ## Getting Started with Visual Studio 2022
 See [here](https://github.com/Samsung/Tizen.NET/wiki/Build-your-first-(.NET6)-Tizen-App-using-Visual-Studio-2022) for more details.